PatrickHechler/primitive-code/README.md

         * `LOWER <- 1`
         * `NaN <- 0`
         * `EQUAL <- 0`
+    * `else if p1 is signal-NaN | p2 is signal-NaN`
+        * execute the aritmetic error interrupt
     * `else if p1 is NaN | p2 is NaN`
         * `LOWER <- 0`
         * `GREATER <- 0`